From chronicling African American botanical history to cultivating new community ecosystems in the USA

 Photo: Harvard-Radcliffe Institute.

-Left: Algernoune Oak at the Fort Monroe, historical site.
-The tree was thriving before the first Europeans arrived on these shores.
+Left: Algernoune Oak at the Fort Monroe historical site.

-Right: Sign for Algernoune Oak on Fort Monroe walking tour that includes signage marking the site where Harriet Tubman attended to self-emancipating black people.
+Top right: Sign for Algernoune Oak on a Fort Monroe walking tour that includes signage marking the site where Harriet Tubman served as a nurse during the Civil War.

 For Montgomery such connections to the land can be fraught with generational trauma.
 Even her mother, an avid gardener, was triggered when saw a cotton plant in a university greenhouse.
 Mrs. Montgomery remembered her child self being forced to skip school to work in the cotton fields.